a-type/graphql-cypher/README.md

 - `@cypherCustom` directives rely on the popular APOC library for Neo4j.
 Chances are if you're running Neo4j, you already have it installed.
 - Using `context.runCypher` to selectively fetch data only prevents the data from being queried if the field is the root field in your operation or the direct descendant of a non-Cypher-powered field.
 Otherwise, the data will still be fetched, but by omitting `runCypher` you will just not return it.
   - This could probably be changed, but not within the current middleware model.
 A new traversal to just resolve the Cypher queries before the main resolvers are called would probably need to be introduced.
-- `@cypherCustom` custom queries are probably not going to be as performant as a hand-written query.
-But, that is the core tradeoff of the library; it would be labor-intensive if not infeasible to try to anticipate and craft a custom query for every GraphQL query your users make.
-  - One of my first roadmap items is to investigate more 'builder-style' query directives which make a more native query instead of only supporting raw Cypher statements
-- Relationships are simply not a part of the way this library works right now.
-This is obviously a significant limitation, but it shouldn't be hard to change...
-I just haven't gotten around to defining that use case yet.
+- `@cypherCustom` custom queries are not going to be as performant as `@cypher` and the other directives, because they run Cypher fragments in user functions, which basically means they get an entirely separate query planning phase.
+I haven't really profiled it much, but I see a pretty significant performance increase by sticking with the standard directives whenever possible.

 ## Inspiration